z-hymn/z-hymn/README.md

 👋  Hi, I’m Zoe.

-- 👀  I’m interested in data analytics.
+- 👀  Going into my third year of data/analytics.
+Currently a Senior Data Analyst at The Home Depot with an interest in data engineering.
-- 🌱  I’m currently learning SQL, Python, and Data Visualization.
+- 🌱  I’m currently working on data pipelines and CI/CD, scaling data, and removing data silos.
+-  In my off time, I spend time with my kids, husband, and dog.
+In that order.

 <!---